mikehulluk/accn2012/slides/week1-NEURON/introduction_to_NEURON.rst

   * As your models develop more complexity:

-    - Current dependancies e.g. intracellular Ca2+ dependant K channels
+    - Current dependancies e.g. intracellular Ca dependant K channels
     - Incoorperation of the cable equations for multicompartmental neurons
-    - Connections via synapses & gap junctions (synaptic delays)
+    - Connections via synapses (synaptic delays)

   * You may find that you are reimplementing lots of mathematical solving, which has been already been done efficiently in NEURON.